pubnub/pubnub-mcp-server/resources/sdk_docs/unity_presence.md

 Parameters:
 - Uuid (string): UUID to query.
-- QueryParam (Dictionary<string, object>): Extra query params for debugging.
+- QueryParam (Dictionary<string, object>): Extra query string params for debugging.
+- Async: PNCallback of type PNWhereNowResult.
-- Async/Execute: PNCallback or System.Action of PNWhereNowResult.
+- Execute: System.Action of type PNWhereNowResult.
 - ExecuteAsync: Returns Task<PNResult<PNWhereNowResult>>.

 ### Sample code

+You define uuid and a callback to receive data.

 #### Get a list of channels a UUID is subscribed to
 ```
 1

 ```

 ### Returns